About Washington State

-From dense temperate rainforests in the West to the expansive Columbia Basin in the East, the Washington state is famous for prodigious mountains, rugged coastline, marine climate, and agricultural wealth.
+From dense temperate rainforests in the west, to the expansive Palouse in the east, and bordering the might Columbia River, Washington state is famous for prodigious mountains, rugged coastline, marine climate, and agricultural wealth.

 Famous Tourist Attractions in Washington State

 - Mount Rainier National Park − A very popular tourist destinations, Mount Rainier National Park, is home to amazing flora and fauna.
 Every year, more than a million people visit the national park to view the mountain, valleys, waterfalls, old growth forests, wildlife, and to indulge in hiking and mountaineering.